 While many consumers think of Tesla as an automaker, the brand increasingly positions itself as a high-performance energy company with a futuristic outlook.
 This strategy echoes in every touchpoint they offer (including their marketing), allowing the brand to occupy a “premium” position in each market they enter — with corresponding premium pricing models.

 The company’s mission is to “accelerate the world’s transition to sustainable energy,” with values emphasizing environmental benefit, safety, and simply having fun — Tesla’s goal is to make every vehicle as enjoyable as possible, with features like gaming systems and easter eggs.

-Apple’s message highlights the same qualities in their consumers that they do in their products: if you are an Apple person, you are also innovative, imaginative and creative.
+Apple builds beautiful, innovative computers that are different from anything else in the market.
+Their message highlights the same qualities in their consumers in their products: if you are an Apple person, you are also innovative, imaginative, and creative.

 3. Trader Joe’s

 Trader Joe’s has differentiated from competitors by positioning the company as a “national chain of neighborhood grocery stores.”
 They offer a more tight-knit corner store shopping experience than similar premium food competitors like Whole Foods.